dynamoose/dynamoose/BREAKING_CHANGES.md

 - `Map` attribute type has been replaced with `Object`
 - `List` attribute type has been replaced with `Array`
 - `Scan.null` & `Query.null` have been removed
+- DynamoDB set types are now returned as JavaScript Set's instead of Array's